MoeMoola3/TorqueFlow-Frontend/README.md

 ---

 ### 🧾 **3.
 Info Page**
-A simple, readable section describing:
+A simple, readable section describing the purpose of TorqueFlow:
-- The purpose of TorqueFlow
-- How data flows through the system
-- What each engine metric represents

 ---